 9. Ramped up war on drugs, not terrorists.
 The Bush administration had twice as many FBI agents assigned to the war on drugs than fighting terrorism before 9/11, and kept thousands in that role after the terror attacks.

 10. “My Pet Goat.”
-He kept reading a picture book to grade-schoolers for seven minutes after his top aides told him that the World Trade Centers had been attacked in 9/11.
-Then Air Force One flew away from Washington, D.C., vanishing for hours after the attack.
+He kept reading a picture book to grade-schoolers at a Florida school for seven minutes after his top aides told him that the World Trade Centers had been attacked in 9/11.
+Then Air Force One flew away from the school, vanishing for hours after the attack.